Tata Interactive Systems

-Tata Interactive Systems (TIS) was an Indian developer of custom e-learning based in Kolkata, India.
-The company was acquired by MPS Limited (a global publishing and content and platform developer) in June 2018.
+Tata Interactive Systems (TIS) was an Indian developer of custom e-learning based in Mumbai, India.
+It was founded by Sanjaya Sharma in 1990.
+The company was acquired by MPS Limited (a publishing and content platform developer) in June 2018.
 The company was represented across the United States, Canada, Australia, New Zealand, Brazil, the Middle East, India, the United Kingdom, The Netherlands and Switzerland.
 TIS' offered corporations, universities, schools, publishers and government institutions training including simulations, story based learning, courseware and curriculum design & development, special-needs education, assessment tools, electronic performance support systems (EPSS), mobile learning, game-based learning, consulting services and training outsourcing services.
-Until the acquisition, TIS was a part of the $100bn Tata Group.
-The newly acquired company is now known as MPS Interactive Systems.
+Until the acquisition, TIS was a part of the $100 billion Tata Group.

 TIS was the only e-learning organization in the world to be assessed at Level 5 in both the SEI-CMM (Carnegie Mellon University Software Engineering Institute’s Capability Maturity Model) and P-CMM (People-Capability Maturity Model) frameworks.